jckleiner/ci-cd-examples/jenkins/jcasc/jenkins-configuration-as-code.md

  * Still known hosts error
  * Docker instances are by default exposed (0.0.0.0:8080).
 Maybe use reverse proxy for Jenkins and make it 127.0.0.1:8080?
    And what about build containers, check if they are also exposed?
  * What happens if you want multiple JDK or maven versions?
 How do you configure it in Jenkins?
+    -> One way is to use official images `maven:3.8.5-openjdk-17` or `maven:3.5-openjdk-11` etc.
+    -> Another is to explicitly install the wanted versions in our Dockerfile
  * Put jobs inside folders and views
  * Create seed job in `configuration-as-code.yaml`
  * Create a VM with Vagrant and set it as an agent